Trump gets experimental drug aimed at curbing severe illness

 TRUMP’S OTHER TREATMENTS

+Trump’s physician, Dr. Sean Conley, said late Friday that Trump had also been given the antiviral drug remdesivir at the military hospital.
+The Gilead Sciences drug has been shown to help some COVID-19 patients recover faster.

-Trump’s physician, Dr. Sean Conley, said Trump also was taking zinc, vitamin D, an antacid called famotidine, melatonin and aspirin.
+Earlier, Conley said Trump also was taking zinc, vitamin D, an antacid called famotidine, melatonin and aspirin.
 None of those have been proven to be effective against COVID-19.

 Trump apparently is not receiving hydroxychloroquine, a drug he widely promoted that has been shown in many studies to be ineffective for preventing or treating COVID-19.